 It still has a steam locomotive that was used to transport troops, and the last tram used in the city.
 It also functions as a memorial dedicated to South Africans fallen in battle.

 Converted into a museum, Melrose House now belongs to Pretoria City Council and forms part of the country's national heritage.
-It is a perfect example of the architectural transition from the Victorian to the Edwardian era and retains an impeccable interior that shows what life was like at the end of the 19th century
+It is a perfect example of the architectural transition from the Victorian to the Edwardian era and retains an impeccable interior that shows what the life was like at the end of the 19th century

 This granite colossus is a little smaller than Napoleon's tomb in Paris, but its almost completely square shape and the fact that it stands alone in the middle of a green park make it an impressive building.
-It is surrounded by a wall decorated with wagons, which represent the colonizing farmers.
+It is surrounded by a wall decorated with wagons, which represent the colonising farmers.